countertenor/mozart/README.md

 Adding this line in the `yaml` file changes the delimiters to `<< >> `.
 So after this, you can use templating like:

     echo "<<.values.value1>> <<.values.value2>>"

+### Adding custom resources

+Sometimes you might want to add files which you don't want mozart to execute automatically, but these files will be used by your scripts.
+In such cases, you can prefix `!` to these files.

+**Example:**

+    ls static/resources/templates/test-module/00-bash-module/02-module3

+    !ref.sh
+    step1.sh

+As you see here, there's a file present with the name `!ref.sh`.
+Since this file is prefixed with a `!`, this won't be executed by mozart when you run the `module3` module.

+If your script wants to execute this file, you can do so by adding these lines:

+    cat static/resources/templates/test-module/00-bash-module/02-module3/step1.sh

+    DIR="$( cd "$( dirname "${BASH_SOURCE[0]}" )" &> /dev/null && pwd -P )"
+    bash $DIR/!ref.sh

+**Note:** The DIR command is needed since the execution directory for the script is not where the script resides.
+So unfortunately you cannot run a script that's present in the same folder using something like `./script_name`, since `.` assumes current execution directory.

 ## CLI